 Entries in red with this icon attached are members of the One Club.
 That is, their work appeared just once in The New Yorker.
 Membership is limited to cartoonists whose work has not appeared in the magazine in 30 or more years.
 To read a little more on this exclusive club please visit the entry “Just Once” in the Posted Notes section.
 Scroll down to March 31, 2008.

-Charles Addams Born in Westfield, NJ, Jan 7, 1912.
-Died Sept.
-29, 1988, New York City.
+Charles Addams (above) Born in Westfield, New Jersey, January 7, 1912.
+Died September 29, 1988, New York City.
 New Yorker work: 1932 – 1988 * the New Yorker has published his work posthumously.
-Key cartoon collections: While all of Addams’ collections are worthwhile, here’re three that are particular favorites; Homebodies (Simon & Schuster, 1954), The Groaning Board (Simon & Schuster, 1964), Creature Comforts (Simon & Schuster, 1981).
+One of the giants of The New Yorker’s stable of artists.
+Key cartoon collections: While all of Addams’ collections are worthwhile, here are three that are particular favorites; Homebodies (Simon & Schuster, 1954), The Groaning Board (Simon & Schuster, 1964), Creature Comforts (Simon & Schuster, 1981).
 In 1991 Knopf published The World of Chas Addams, a retrospective collection.
-Website: http://www.charlesaddams.com/
+Visit the Addams Foundation website for far more information : http://www.charlesaddams.com/

 Jon Agee New Yorker work: Three drawings: Sept.
 18, 1995, Nov.
 6, 1995, April 7, 1997